Reversibility of whole-plane SLE for $\kappa > 8$: A spherical mating-of-trees

 \subsection{Pinching an LCFT disk to get an LCFT sphere}

-The goal of this section is to prove Proposition~\ref{prop-sphere-given-F} which states that a Liouville field on the disk conditioned to have area at least 1 and boundary length $\ell$ converges as $\ell \to 0$ to a Liouville field on the sphere conditioned to have area at least 1.
+The goal of this section is to prove Proposition~\ref{prop-sphere-given-F} which states that a Liouville field on the disk conditioned to have area at least 1 and boundary length $\ell$ converges as $\ell \to 0$ to {a sample from $\mathcal M_2^\mathrm{sph}(Q -\frac\gamma4)$} conditioned to have area at least 1.
 Although the statement of Proposition~\ref{prop-sphere-given-F} does not involve SLE or mating-of-trees, our arguments will use these to establish that the field remains ``well behaved'' near the boundary despite the conditioning on low probability events.

 Instead of working in the domains $\bbC$ and $\bbD$, we will parametrize by the horizontal cylinder $\cC := (\bbR \times [0,2\pi])/{\sim}$ and half-cylinder $\cC_+ := ([0, \infty) \times [0,2\pi])/{\sim}$ where the upper and lower boundaries are identified by $x\sim x + 2\pi i$.
 This simplifies our exposition later.